techniq/svelte-ux/src/routes/customization/+page.md

 ## Composition

-If you find yourself passing the same props repeatily, you may find it useful to use composition to build your own custom components and leverage svelte-ux's components internally
+If you find yourself passing the same props repeatily, you may find it useful to use composition to build your own custom components and leverage Svelte UX's components internally